Adenosine triphosphate: Beta oxidation

 In the presence of air and various cofactors and enzymes, fatty acids are converted to acetyl-CoA.
 The pathway is called beta-oxidation.
 Each cycle of beta-oxidation shortens the fatty acid chain by two carbon atoms and produces one equivalent each of acetyl-CoA, NADH, and FADH_{2}.
 The acetyl-CoA is metabolized by the citric acid cycle to generate ATP, while the NADH and FADH_{2} are used by oxidative phosphorylation to generate ATP.
 Dozens of ATP equivalents are generated by the beta-oxidation of a single long acyl chain.

-Regulation

 In oxidative phosphorylation, the key control point is the reaction catalyzed by cytochrome c oxidase, which is regulated by the availability of its substrate – the reduced form of cytochrome c.
 The amount of reduced cytochrome c available is directly related to the amounts of other substrates: